 “예. 안녕하세요?”
 (Ye.
 Annyeong haseyo?, “I’m well.
 How are you?”)

-It’s normal to bow when you greet someone.
+It’s normal to bow a little when you greet someone with this phrase.

 Bonus fun fact: 안녕하세요 literally means “are you at peace?” which is why the standard response back is “yes” or 예 (ye).

 안녕 (Annyeong) – “Hi”

 안녕 (annyeong) is your informal, casual way to greet those you’re close to, such as friends and family.

 What’s nice about 안녕 (annyeong) is that it’s used in many ways.
 Unlike other languages, Korean doesn’t have phrases for different times of the day.
 Although there is a “good morning” phrase (which I’ll show you later), you won’t hear “good afternoon” or “good evening.”